Simus100/aion-nexus/README.md

 The internet produces infinite updates.
 Strategic users need selection, framing, and memory.

-AION NEXUS is built around that gap.
+ALTAIR NEXUS is built around that gap.
 It preserves the advantages of automation while maintaining an editorial layer that privileges relevance, continuity, and legibility.
 The system can refresh quickly, but its purpose is not velocity alone: it is to make change understandable.

 Commercially, the project can support: